ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 ## MTU and Frame Ordering Considerations

 When using HTTP/3 with the QUIC Datagram extension {{!QUIC-DGRAM=RFC9221}}, Ethernet frames can be transmitted in QUIC DATAGRAM frames.
-Since these frames cannot be fragmented, they can only carry Ethernet frames up to a given length determined by the QUIC connection configuration and the Path MTU (PMTU).
+Since DATAGRAM frames cannot be fragmented, they can only carry Ethernet frames up to a given length determined by the QUIC connection configuration and the Path MTU (PMTU).
+Implementations MAY rely on {{QUIC}}'s use of {{!DPLPMTUD=RFC8899}} to probe and discover the PMTU over the connection's lifetime, and adjust any associated interface MTU as needed.
 Furthermore, the UDP packets carrying these frames could be reordered by the network.

 When using HTTP/1.1 or HTTP/2, and when using HTTP/3 without the QUIC Datagram extension {{QUIC-DGRAM}}, Ethernet frames are transmitted in DATAGRAM capsules as